Willo Flood: Dundee United loans

 Despite returning to Cardiff at the end of the season, a second season-long loan was agreed in July 2008.
-Flood made four starts in the first four league matches of the season before he suffered a hamstring injury that saw him missed two matches.
+Flood made four starts in the first four league matches of the season before he suffered a hamstring injury that saw him miss two matches.
 On 27 September 2008, Flood returned from injury and set up the club's second goal of the game, in a 3–0 win against Hearts.
 Since returning from injury, he continued to remain in the first team, playing in the midfield position.
 In the semi-finals of the Scottish League Cup against Celtic, Flood started the whole game for 120 minutes following a 0–0 draw and missed the eleventh penalty, which Dundee United went on to lose on penalties (he previously successfully converted the first penalty kick earlier).
 Four years on, Flood admitted that the penalty left him with bitter memories when he compared the penalty miss to Manchester United's match in the League Cup against Sunderland on 22 January 2014.
 When his move to Celtic came to light, Manager Craig Levein urged Flood to stay at Dundee United, rather than joining Celtic, and the player, himself, agreed.
 By the time Flood departed from the club, he made twenty–four appearances in all competitions.